 Some companies decide not to pay dividends to their investors.

-6. What Is The IPO Process?
+6. What Is The Initial Public Offering (IPO) Process?

 Step 1: Prospectus